Analytic Groups

 One or more Analytic steps are selected, but not the BaseTable |

-- Parameter (Optional) -> You can define default values for individual parameters - where you can define default values for task creation that never or only very rarely change.
+- Parameter (Optional): you can define default values for individual parameters - where you can define default values for task creation that never or only very rarely change.
 Of course, you can change this value when creating the task if necessary.

 Result Tables